openjournals/joss/docs/editing.md

 ### Responding to editorial assignments

 As documented above, papers will be assigned to you by one of the EiCs.
-We ask that EiCs respond in a timely fashion (< 72 hours) to invites to edit a new submission.
+We ask that editors respond in a timely fashion (< 72 hours) to invites to edit a new submission.

 ### Continued attention to assigned submissions